LeaVerou/lea.verou.me/blog/2009/02/css3-border-radius-today/index.md

 ---
 title: "CSS3 border-radius, today"
 date: "2009-02-13"
 categories:
   - "articles"
 tags:
   - "border-radius"
   - "css"
-  - "css3"
+  - "css"
-  - "css3-properties"
+  - "css-properties"
 ---

 This is the first one from a series of articles I'm going to write about _using CSS3 properties or values **today**_.
 I'll cover everything I have found out while using them, including various browser quirks and bugs I know of or have personally filed regarding them.
 In this part I'll discuss ways to create rounded corners without images and if possible without JavaScript in the most cross-browser fashion.